niuers/python/dictionaries_and_sets.md

 ##### Overwrite the `__missing__` Method
 * If you subclass `dict` and provide a `__missing__` method, the standard `dict.__getitem__` will call it whenever a key is not found, instead of raising `KeyError`.
 * The `__missing__` method is just called by `__getitem__` (i.e., for the `d[k]` operator).
 The presence of a `__missing__` method has no effect on the behavior of other methods that look up keys, such as get or `__contains__` (which implements the in operator).
 This is why the default_factory of defaultdict works only with `__getitem__`.
-* A better way to create a user-defined mapping type is to subclass `collections.UserDict` instead of `dict`

 ### The `view` object in `dict`
 * A search like `k in my_dict.keys()` is efficient in Python 3 even for very large mappings because `dict.keys()` returns a `view` (so are `dict.values()` and `dict.items()`), which is similar to a `set`, and containment checks in `sets` are as fast as in dictionaries.